 At £7 ($9) a bottle, Buckfast tonic wine isn’t the cheapest alcoholic drink you can buy in Scotland.
 And at 15 percent alcohol, it isn’t the strongest, either.
 For the vast majority of people, it would be a stretch to call it the tastiest.
 (Satisfied customers who’ve bought it on Amazon would beg to differ, saying it tastes like “tears of angels” or the “elixir of life.”
 One adds: “They say it has no medicinal properties.
 But I am pretty sure they are lying.”)

 What it might be, though, is the most incendiary.
-Though Buckfast accounts for barely half a percent of Scotland’s total alcohol sales, in 2015 the Scottish Prison Service found that over 40 percent of inmates had drunk some quantity of the stuff before their last offense.
+Though Buckfast accounts for barely half a percent of Scotland’s total alcohol sales, in 2015 one Scottish Prison Service survey found that over 40 percent of inmates had drunk some quantity of the stuff before their last offense.
 Of these, many were violent.
 (Some enterprising inmates had drained the glass bottle dry and then found it a handy solution for a weapon.)
 “The Buckie made me do it” is apparently the classic defense.

 Where Buckfast really packs a punch is in how much caffeine it has: a single 750ml bottle has 281 milligrams, or around as much as 10 cans of Coke.
 It might well be illegal in the U.S., where the Food and Drug Administration has banned drinks that combine alcohol and caffeine.
 In 2014, late lamented American party drink Four Loko was forced to change its recipe and strip out the stimulants that earned it its “blackout in a can” reputation.